 Product Liability

-Frederick has a wide product liability practice covering a diverse range of sectors from horse bits to car cleaning products.
-He has experience of claims in respect of defective products and the operation of the Sale of Goods Act 1979, the Consumer Rights Act 2015 and the Consumer Protection Act 1987.
+Frederick has a wide product liability practice covering a diverse range of sectors from cars to horse bits.
+He has experience of claims in respect of defective products and the operation of the relevant legislation.
 He is familiar with the issues presented by parties located overseas, both within and outside of the EU.

 Articles